 When we arrived at the lake, we soon found the ideal location to pitch our tent.
 We were not alone: a tent was already set up and its occupant, Peter, a solo American traveler, invited us to dine together around a campfire.
 It may sound cliche, but while men were busy making the fire, I went for a walk in the forest to find some wild strawberries: the perfect dessert for an already perfect campfire dinner!

 The calm starry night at Kaindy Lake gave way to a radiant day.
 We folded our tent as late as possible, after a final walk around the lake.
 Thanks to the help of a Polish couple on holiday (and already met at Charyn canyon), we went down into the valley for free in their shared taxi, and was able to go ahead on our way to Kyrgyzstan.
 We even tried, before crossing the border, to stop a car to visit the Yellow canyon – a part of Charyn canyon that is accessible via another track.
 In vain.
 It was finally Turgan, a local driver at the wheel of his white van, that got us out of there.
 No question of leaving us outside!
 “Moi dom, skushet i spat” (my house, to eat and sleep).
 We gladly accepted this unexpected invitation.
 Raxmet Turgan!

-Our other posts about Kazakhstan:
+More about Kazakhstan:

 … to our newsletters to not miss the next ones!